Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Introduction

-When $\Ric_\mu \geq \rho g$ for a function $\rho : M \rightarrow \Real_+$ which is not necessarily bounded away from zero, we also extend in Section \ref{sec:Vey} a result of L. Veysseire \cite{VeysseireSpectralGapEstimateCRAS} who obtained a spectral-gap estimate of $1 / \dashint_M (1/\rho) d\mu$, to the case of Neumann boundary conditions when $M$ is locally convex. \begin{rem} Although all of our results are formulated for compact weighted-manifolds with boundary, the results easily extend to the non-compact case, if the manifold $M$ can be exhausted by compact submanifolds $\set{M_k}$ so that each $(M_k,g|_{M_k},\mu|_{M_k})$ has an appropriate boundary (locally-convex or generalized mean-convex, in accordance with the desired result).
+To conclude this work, we extend in Section \ref{sec:Vey} a result of L. Veysseire \cite{VeysseireSpectralGapEstimateCRAS}, who obtained a spectral-gap estimate of $1 / \dashint_M (1/\rho) d\mu$ assuming that $\Ric_\mu \geq \rho g$ for a function $\rho : M \rightarrow \Real_+$ which is not necessarily bounded away from zero, to the case of Neumann boundary conditions when $M$ is locally convex. \begin{rem} Although all of our results are formulated for compact weighted-manifolds with boundary, the results easily extend to the non-compact case, if the manifold $M$ can be exhausted by compact submanifolds $\set{M_k}$ so that each $(M_k,g|_{M_k},\mu|_{M_k})$ has an appropriate boundary (locally-convex or generalized mean-convex, in accordance with the desired result).
 In the Dirichlet case, the asserted inequalities then extend to all functions in $C^1_0(M)$ having compact support and vanishing on the boundary $\partial M$.
-In the Neumann cases, the asserted inequalities extend to all functions $f \in C^1_{loc}(M) \cap L^2(M,\mu)$ when $\mu$ is a finite measure. \end{rem}
+In the Neumann cases, the asserted inequalities extend to all functions $f \in C^1_{loc}(M) \cap L^2(M,\mu)$ when $\mu$ is a finite measure.
+When such an exhaustion is not available but the manifold is complete, one may alternatively apply a functional-analytic argument to obtain analogous results on non-compact manifolds - more details may be found in \cite[Appendix]{KolesnikovEMilman-RiemannianMetrics}. \end{rem}